vulcan942/sub-repo/README.md

 # sub-repo

-This code was added in dev branch
+This code was added in dev branch updated